 Consensus or Social Proof

-Or as Dr. Cialdini puts it “Especially when people are uncertain, people will look to the actions and behaviours of others to determine their own”.
-Telling people the number of people that have already bought your product, or the number of people that were happy with your service works.
-But you can also design behaviour by referring to others who were in a similar situation as the person you are trying to influence.
+In other words, as Dr. Cialdini puts it “Especially when people are uncertain, people will look to the actions and behaviours of others to determine their own”.
+Telling people the number of people that have already bought your product.
+Or the number of people that were happy with your service works.
+For example you can also design behaviour by referring to others who were in a similar situation as the person you are trying to influence.
 A well-known example is the research on towel re-usage in hotel rooms.
-By doing one small addition on the little information card that can be found in the hotel rooms stating that ‘75% of people staying in this room, reused their towels’ the towel re-usage rate increased with 33%.
+By doing one small addition on the little information card that can be found in the hotel rooms.
+Stating that ‘75% of people staying in this room, reused their towels’ the towel re-usage rate increased with 33%.

 How to use the Principles of Influence